ralapple/weather_api/README.md

 # weather_api
 Built by Raymond Lyon
-Basic weather application built to learn API's, API responces and how to manange the responces.
+Basic weather application built to learn API's, API responses and how to manange the responses.